 Click on the publication headings to view the e-reader versions.
 Access pdfs files in the Downloads section below.

 The English Language Initiative for Secondary Schools (ELISS) is a partnership project between the British Council and Rashtriya Madhyamik Shiksha Abhiyaan (RMSA).
 The project aims to reach 20,000 secondary school teachers of English (grades 9 and 10) from government and government-aided schools in Maharashtra between 2013 and 2017.
 The needs analysis was conducted in June 2013.
 The report assesses the current levels, attitudes, teaching-learning practices and needs of 1049 key stakeholders, including teachers and learners in grades 9 and 10, principals, parents and education officials.
-The report has been published online by the Government of Maharashtra.
+The report has been published online.

 Rajya Shiksha Kendra Bhopal in partnership with Unicef and British Council India has launched a three year English Language teacher training programme in November 2014 in Madhya Pradesh.
 The EMPower programme will improve the quality of English language teaching in primary schools in Mandsaur, Neemuch, Ratlam, Shajapur, Agar, Dewas, Sehore and Ujjain districts.
 The project aims to familiarise 24,000 primary teachers with learner-centred classroom approaches, improve their confidence in using English and offer increased opportunities for continuing professional development.